JeaustinRdz/Generate-OIDC-Token/README.md

 $(System.JobId) = A unique identifier for a single attempt of a single job.
 The value is unique to the current pipeline.

+$org = Please make sure to change it to your organization Name

+$ServiceConnectionName = Please make sure to change it to your Service Connection name

+# Pipelines:
+OIDCToken.yml = Example of how to use the Api

+OIDCTokenWithServiceConnection.yml = Example of how to use the Api with additional parameters

 # More information:

 This documentation have an yaml example to generate an OIDC token using powershell script and predefine variables to guarantee the security and an easier automation